craigmulligan/website/content/tools.md

 # Tools

-> A collection of simple bespoke tools I've made.
+> A collection of simple bespoke tools I've made for my daily workflow.

 - [bump]()
 - [fig]()